earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-003-core-kb-structure-for-dev-kit/T002-kb-structure-principles.md

 ## Executive Summary

-This document establishes the **principles and conventions** for organizing the `vibe-dev-kit` Knowledge Base (KB).
+This document establishes the **principles and conventions** for organizing the `ai-dev-kit` Knowledge Base (KB).
 It defines separation of concerns, naming conventions, file organization rules, and cross-referencing patterns to ensure consistency, maintainability, and ease of navigation.

 **Key Principles:**
 - **Separation of Concerns:** Clear boundaries between Architecture, PM & Portfolio, Changelog, and Guides